Time and again, non-libertarians tell me something along the lines of the following:

 Such a militia was necessary not for the security of any old willy-nilly state, but of a 'free state.'
 Militias played a vital part in securing this nation's independence.
 The Founders understood that an armed populace was an essential counterforce against tyranny.

 The history of the last century bears witness to this.
-Jews for the Preservation of Firearms Ownership posts a wonderful illustration of the relationship between gun control and genocide .
+Here is an article about the relationship between gun control and genocide .
 Various degrees of gun control ' licensing, confiscation, bans on private ownership, bans on concealed carry, requiring demonstration of a 'need' to own a firearm ' led to genocide in Armenia, Soviet Russia, Nazi Germany, Red China, Guatemala, Uganda, Cambodia and Rwanda.

 The world's worst sickos can be found in government.
 The sicker they are, the more power they accumulate.
 Show me a tyrant ' Hitler, Stalin, Mao, Pol Pot, Idi Amin, Kim Il-Sung, Kim Jong-Il, Castro ' who is not certifiably insane.
 The ultimate aim of gun control is to totally disarm the citizenry and leave them defenseless against psychopaths who pull the strings and levers of power.